 I took a bit of a break again.
 I decided I needed to go ahead and gather the skirt today and make sure that it would work out right.
 Ran my two lines of gathering stitches and pinned it to my mannequin.
 This is where the dress sat for another few days.
 I feel like I started to run out of steam here.

 Ocotber 20, 2017

 Today, we are down to the wire and needing to be done with this gown!
 In order to have enough room over my hips, I had to add an invisible zipper to the top 4 inches of the skirt.
 I swear, this is almost where I put this gown in the fire pit.
-I struggled so badly to attach it because I was working on an already finished garment, where in my past experience with invisible zippers, I had worked with flat pieces of fabric, pre-construction.
+I struggled so badly to attach it because I was working on an already finished garment, where in my past experience when practicing installing invisible zippers, I had worked with flat pieces of fabric, pre-construction.
 Maybe I was overthinking it at the time, maybe I was rushing.
-All I know is it took me about 4 times of seam ripping it to get it right, and it still didn't come out 100%.
+All I know is it took me about 4 times of seam ripping it to get it right, and it still didn’t come out 100%.
 Passable, but not 100% correct.
 I was finally able to attach the skirt to the bodice and actually have a complete gown!
 Tadaaaaaaa!
-Now I don't have to stress about this anymore.
+Now I don’t have to stress about this anymore.
 Pheeeewwwwww.
-(Y'all will see it in a few more pics, haha.)
+(Y’all will see it in a few more pics, haha.)

 October 27, 2017